chaseofthejungle/spring-annotations-guide/README.md

 <hr />
 TODO #1: Add annotations and descriptions for Core, Scheduling, Spring Boot, Spring Cloud, Spring Data, Spring MVC, and Testing.

-TODO #2: Add code examples.
+TODO #2: Add code examples for annotations (as separate text files, linked to from this file).